PIX3LFLUX/MeshroomDFM/README.md

     The command is a fully customizable string, where parameters can be used inside curly brackets.
 For a parameter named `myParameter`, you can use `{myParameterValue}` to access it's value in the command.

   > [!NOTE]
-  > Additional GUI Elements can be found in [DevDoc][meshroom-developer-documentation]
+  > Additional GUI Elements can be found in [DevDoc][meshroom-developer-documentation].
   > All Elements (`File`, `IntParam`, `FloatParam`, `BoolParam`, `StringParam`, `ListAttribute`, `GroupAttribute`, `ChoiceParam`) can be found in the [desc.py Source Code][meshroom-desc.py]

   ### Building the Executable